excellenteasy/grunt-pathfinder/README.md

 Type: `object`

 `key:value` pair that describes `outputFile:filesToImport`.
-This defines where the compiled template output will be saved to (key) where dependencies are looked for (value).
+This defines where the compiled template output will be saved to (key) where files are being looked for (value).
 Value can be a string or an array of files and/or minimatch patterns.

 #### template
 Type: `String`

-The template file will be parsed using `grunt.template` and the found js dependencies will be passed as data.
-The `dependencies` array is available in your template file.
+The template file will be parsed using `grunt.template` and the found file paths will be passed as data.
+The `paths` array is available in your template file.